westh/noon-cph-slack-bot/README.md

    ```
    SLACK_TOKEN=xoxb-12345-12345-12345
    SLACK_CHANNEL_ID=C12345
+   GREEN_NOON_DAYS=monday,tuesday,wednesday,thursday
    FULL_NOON_DAYS=monday,friday
    ```

-   Note that the `FULL_NOON_DAYS` variable is comma delimited and that the days are in English.
-It is assumed that all other days are Green Noon days.
+   Note that the `GREEN_NOON_DAYS` and `FULL_NOON_DAYS` variable is comma delimited and that the days are in English.
 Also, you can specify getting the menu in Danish instead of English by setting `LANGUAGE=da` as well as set whether to upload a PNG instead of a PDF by setting `SHOULD_CONVERT_TO_IMAGE=true`.

 4. Run `$ yarn start`, `$ npm run start`, or `$ node main.js`